-The Dutch Corporate Governance Code (the ‘Code’), published by the Dutch Corporate Governance Committee on December 9, 2003, contains principles and best practice provisions for Management Boards, Supervisory Boards, shareholders and General Meetings of Shareholders, as well as for financial reporting, audit, disclosure, compliance and enforcement standards.
-The Code is based on internationally recognized standards of good corporate governance.
-Although the Code applies only to Dutch companies listed on a stock exchange recognized by the government, and therefore not to Dietsmann, the Management Board and Supervisory Board use the provisions of the Code as a reference for the development and implementation of good corporate governance for the Dietsmann Group.
+The Dutch Corporate Governance Code (the ‘Code’), published by the Dutch Corporate Governance Committee on 9 December 2003, contains principles and best practice provisions for Management Boards, Supervisory Boards, shareholders and General Meetings of Shareholders, as well as for financial reporting, audits, disclosures, compliance and enforcement standards.
+The Code is based on internationally-recognized standards of good Corporate Governance.
+Although the Code applies only to Dutch companies listed on a stock exchange recognized by the Government, and therefore not to Dietsmann, the Management Board and Supervisory Board use the provisions of the Code as a reference for the development and implementation of good Corporate Governance for the Dietsmann Group.

-Sets of regulations with regard to the division of duties and procedures were adopted in 2007 for the Supervisory Board, its Audit, Remuneration and Selection & Nomination Committees and for the Management Board.
+Sets of regulations with regard to the division of duties and procedures were adopted in 2007 for the Supervisory Board, its Audit, and Selection, Appointment & Remuneration Committee and for the Management Board.
 These regulations are published here, also in accordance with the principles of the Code.

-The Management Board adopted a set of regulations in 2007 incorporating the best practice provisions as laid down in the Dutch Corporate Governance Code:
+In 2007 the Management Board adopted a set of regulations incorporating the best practice provisions as laid down in the Dutch Corporate Governance Code: